Ezus-Software/ezusAPIDocumentation/source/index.html.md

 If you want to dive into the list of available methods, you've come to the right place.
 This documentation provides a technical description (reference) for each method in the left-hand section, as well as code examples in the right-hand section.

-Each method has its own specification, but as a general rule :
+Each method has its own specification, but as a general rule:

 For any request, you must provide <a href='https://swagger.io/docs/specification/describing-parameters/#header-parameters' target="_blank">header parameters</a>